 - Fill out an online major declaration form at myMajor by clicking here

 - Acceptance into the Major in Geological Sciences requires a grade of C or higher in Introductory Geology 01:460:101, or its equivalent

 - Maintaining placement within the Major requires at least an average grade of C in all required core courses in Geological Sciences (01:460).

 - Course schedules for each semester must be approved by the UGPD prior to registration

 - In addition to the core courses listed below, students are encouraged to take additional courses in geology, mathematics, chemistry, computer science, statistics, physical and biological sciences.
-Students planning professional careers in geology-including graduate study-should take at least two additional courses in mathematics beyond the requirements listed below and would benefit from a minor in mathematics, physics, chemistry, or biology.
+Students planning professional careers in geology--including graduate study--should take additional courses in mathematics beyond the requirements listed below and would benefit from a minor in mathematics, physics, chemistry, or biology.
 The Undergraduate Program Director will recommend elective courses that best suit the student's career options.